What is Microsoft 365 GCC?

 Can You Meet DFARS 7012 in Microsoft 365 GCC?

 As mentioned above, Microsoft has advocated for GCC High as the cloud platform for DoD contractors and DFARS 7012 compliance.
 Though both, GCC and GCC High, have met FedRAMP requirements and subsequently paragraph (B) in DFARS 7012, paragraphs (C-G) eliminated the viability of GCC for contractors previously.
-Microsoft announced in 2021 that they would be extending their coverage for these paragraphs associated with incident response.

 The DoD explicitly asks for unfettered access to source files, information systems and associated architectures, log data, etc for analysis in the event of a cyber incident.
 Due to the shared resource model of cloud PaaS, Microsoft set out to meet these requirements in separate data centers and segregated architectures aligned to GCC High and Azure Government.
 Through newly established media protection and preservation processes at Azure Commercial data centers, these requirements can now be met in GCC.
 In fact, you can request an Attestation of Compliance with the applicable DFARS 7012 paragraphs (i.e. not for the NIST 800-171 requirements) by submitting a support ticket to Microsoft..